 If you're ready to incorporate oatmeal into your skin care routine, Mariwalla suggests starting with this lightweight, calming moisturizer from Aveeno that features soothing prebiotic oat.
-"At a time when many people with dry skin dread having to put on heavy ointments, this moisturizer feels like luxury while delivering the efficacy of an ointment," she said.
+"At a time when many people with dry skin dread having to put on heavy ointments, this moisturizer feels like luxury while delivering the efficacy of an ointment," she says.

 Searching for a multitasking solution that can tackle irritated facial and body skin?
 Mariwalla enjoys this cream that has the National Eczema Association's seal of approval.
-"This product contains the healing power of honey with the soothing properties of colloidal oatmeal, making it a nice dual acting moisturizer," she told us.
+"This product contains the healing power of honey with the soothing properties of colloidal oatmeal, making it a nice dual acting moisturizer," she tells us.

 The hydrating cream is formulated with a range of natural ingredients including colloidal oatmeal, organic honey and organic sunflower oils, and it's ideal for anyone with eczema or sensitive skin.
 Even better?
-It's paraben-free and made in the USA!
+It's paraben-free and made in the USA.

 The do-it-all beauty solution works its way deep into skin's surface to hydrate and soothe without leaving skin feeling greasy.
 It's also free of added fragrance!
-"It has a very light, natural oat scent but it is quite pleasant," Aguilar explained, adding that the product is also full of vitamin E, a naturally occurring antioxidant.
+"It has a very light, natural oat scent but it is quite pleasant," Aguilar explains, adding that the product is also full of vitamin E, a naturally occurring antioxidant.

 This one reminds us of the oatmeal bath our parents gave us when we had chicken pox, but it's a lot more luxurious and a lot less grainy.
 The body wash is gentle enough for sensitive baby skin, but also quite suitable for adult skin, and it's free of undesirable ingredients like parabens, sulfates, dyes and phthalates.

 This clinical strength moisturizing repair balm features a trifecta of powerhouse ingredients (colloidal oatmeal, ceramides and essential lipids) that has won Aguilar's affection.
-"It soothes and repairs eczema, dermatitis, irritation and dryness on the face and body while repairing the skin barrier," she explained.
+"It soothes and repairs eczema, dermatitis, irritation and dryness on the face and body while repairing the skin barrier," she explains.

 "It's formulated with colloidal oatmeal, shea butter and allantoin that soothe, soften and calm red and irritated skin.
-It absorbs quickly and is great for all skin types, especially sensitive skin," the skin care wizard noted.
+It absorbs quickly and is great for all skin types, especially sensitive skin," the skin care wizard notes.

 This Allure 2020 Best of Beauty winner is also one of Anolik's favorites and is made with an impressive crop of ingredients like colloidal oatmeal, shea butter, honey, avocado oil and vitamin E oil.
 The hand cream is perfect for the harsh months of winter, when we all suddenly remember that a hand care routine is actually pretty important.